- You can use a website builder tool, WordPress, or hire a web designer to build a website.

 Estimating the cost of this method is tricky.
 Different designers charge different rates based on the project specs, their level of experience, geographic location, and other factors.

-Generally speaking, though, for a quality, custom-designed website built from scratch, you can expect to spend $5,000-$10,000 on upfront costs.
+Generally, for a quality, custom-designed website built from scratch, you can expect to spend $1,000 to $5,000 on upfront costs.
 This includes initial set-up, design, content creation, and training.
 Ongoing costs include domain name registration, web hosting, and site maintenance and updates, which your web designer may charge on a monthly or as-needed basis, depending on the terms of your agreement.
-These charges can add up to around $1500 per year.
+These charges can add up to around $1,500 per year.

 How To Select a Professional Web Designer

-With thousands of freelance web designers and creative agencies available, choosing one can be difficult.
-Here are some tips to help you find the perfect website designer for your project.
+Here are some tips to help you find the perfect website designer for your project:

-- Get Recommendations: Ask friends, family, and colleagues you trust for recommendations for high-quality web designers.
+- Get recommendations: Ask friends, family, and colleagues you trust for recommendations for high-quality web designers.
 If there are small business websites you like, find out who designed them.
-If you are searching online, use job portals like UpWork and Freelancer that let past clients leave reviews, so you have a sense of their skill level, professionalism, and reliability.

-- Review Their Portfolio: Any website designer worth their salt (and your money) will have examples of their work available for potential clients to review.
-Looking at other websites they’ve designed will give you a sense of their abilities, and if their aesthetic matches what you have in mind for your site.
+- Review portfolios: Looking at websites a designer has worked on will give you a sense of their abilities and if their aesthetic matches what you have in mind for your site.
 Not having work samples to show you should be a red flag.

-- Pay Attention to Pricing: Prices that seem too good to be true are another red flag.
+- Review pricing: Prices that seem too good to be true are another red flag.
 While it may be tempting to hire a web designer who only charges a few hundred dollars, building a website from scratch, especially if it must have a lot of unique functions, is time-consuming and requires skill.
-Saving money in the short-term can end up costing you in the long run if your website needs to be fixed or redone completely.
+Saving money in the short term can end up costing you in the long run if your website needs to be fixed or redone completely.

-- Know What You Want: In order to get an accurate quote, and hire the best person for the job, you must know what you want from your website, and be able to communicate it clearly.
-If you are unsure how to describe what you want, have some examples of similar websites you can show your designer, so you can ensure you’re on the same page.
+- Be clear about the scope of work: To get an accurate quote and hire the best person for the job, you must know what you want from your website and be able to communicate it.
+If you are unsure how to describe what you want, have some examples of similar websites you can show your designer to ensure you’re on the same page.

-- Schedule a Consultation: Hiring a website designer is like hiring any other type of employee, even if it’s just on a freelance basis.
-Speaking to them first, whether it’s in person, over the phone, or on a video chat, is helpful in confirming that they are the right person for the job.
-It’s also a good chance for them to get to know you, and get more details about the project so they can give you an accurate quote.
+- Schedule a consultation: Hiring a website designer is like hiring any other type of employee, even if it’s just on a freelance basis.
+Speaking to them first, whether in person, over the phone, or on a video chat, helps confirm that they are the right person for the job.
+It’s also a good chance for them to get to know you and get more details about the project so they can give you an accurate quote.